CorderoLuis/Corderoluis/README.md

 Data Scientist & Artificial Intelligence Specialist, certified by Hack a Boss, Google Data Analyst Certified on Coursera e-learning.
 Bachelor's degree in Business Administration with a focus on Management, and Associate's degree in Industrial Administration with a focus on Storage and Distribution.

-Proficient in Python, MySQL, Machine Learning, Streamlit.
+Proficient in Python, MySQL, Machine Learning.

 Adaptable to working in teams, with strong principles of collaboration, effective communication, research capabilities, problem-solving orientation, goal achievement, and attention to detail.